Kentucky Trivia ● Kentucky Tweets

 March 9, 1970, about 100 strip mine opponents held what they called the Capitol’s 1st “environmental demonstration.”
 Ten speakers railed the troops.

-March 9, 1971, Muhammad Ali, a day after he lost the Heavyweight Crown to Frazier, realized that he only could keep $375,000 from his $2.5 million paycheck; Uncle Sam had to be paid.
+March 9, 1971, Muhammad Ali, a day after he lost the Heavyweight Crown to Frazier, realized that he could only keep $375,000 from his $2.5 million paycheck; Uncle Sam had to be paid.
 He also learned that he had a hematoma of the masseter muscle, the muscle that lets one chew.

 Localtonians wish a Happy Birthday to Kentucky bred John Henry, born in 1975.
 John Callaway named the yearling after he bought him for $1,100 at the Keeneland January Mixed Sale.